onnx/tensorflow-onnx/README.md

         extra_opset: list of extra opset's, for example the opset's used by custom ops
         shape_override: dict with inputs that override the shapes given by tensorflow
         inputs_as_nchw: transpose inputs in list from nhwc to nchw
-        outputs_as_nchw: transpose inputs in list from nhwc to nchw
+        outputs_as_nchw: transpose outputs in list from nhwc to nchw
         large_model: use the ONNX external tensor storage format
         output_path: save model to output_path